 When thinking of Danish towns a few specific images come to mind.
 Tiled roofs, horses, bakeries, and the smell of pine trees.
 You can experience the best of Europe in America in Solvang, a stunningly traditional Danish village just 1.5 hours outside of Los Angeles.

 Located in the Santa Ynez Valley, even the name sounds like it comes straight from overseas!
-When you drive into the town, you will feel as you’ve been transported to Europe by all the beautiful buildings.
-Most of the locals will confirm that this picturesque town is a dream to walk around especially during the holidays.
+When you drive into the town, you will feel as if you’ve been transported to Europe by all the beautiful buildings.
+Most of the locals will confirm that this picturesque town is a dream to walk around, especially during the holidays.

 Don’t let the small-town feel fool you, this town has some amazing international food options.
 If you are craving some delicious Italian fare stop by Osteria Grappolo for some authentic, mouthwatering fare.
 True to its Danish inspirations, the bakeries are not to be missed.
 Enjoy delicious pastries and streusels from one of the many bakeries that line the streets.

 If you really want to get a true European feel, we suggest you visit September-December so you can enjoy beautiful weather while walking along the main street.
 Before you set out to enjoy the town, please note many of the eateries close around 9 pm but do take reservations for the ease of guests.
 So…to see a windmill, grab a pastry, drink great coffee, and see thatched roofs all in one place?
 Yes, Solvang is for you!